A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

-To this end, in Section \ref{Sec:crossed_complexes}, we review the homotopy theory of crossed complexes, closely following work of Brown, Higgins, Sivera, \cite{brown_higgins_sivera,brown_higgins_classifying}, and Tonks, \cite{tonks:JPAA:2003}.
-Our main new results are in \S \ref{sec:fib_Xcompvs_FibMSpaces}, and, given a subsimplicial set, $Y$, of a simplicial set, $X$, and a crossed complex, $\A$, they give a crossed complex model for the fibres of the induced fibration, $\TOP(|X|, B_\A) \to \TOP(|Y|,B_\A)$, obtained by restricting a function, $f:|X|\to B_\A$, to $|Y|$.
+In order to work towards the explicit formulae for $\FQp{\Bc}{s}$, and its extended versions, in Section \ref{Sec:crossed_complexes}, we review the homotopy theory of crossed complexes, closely following work of Brown, Higgins, Sivera, \cite{brown_higgins_sivera,brown_higgins_classifying}, and Tonks, \cite{tonks:JPAA:2003}.
+Our main new results are in \S \ref{sec:fib-Xcompvs-FibMSpaces}, and, given a subsimplicial set, $Y$, of a simplicial set, $X$, and a crossed complex, $\A$, they give a crossed complex model for the fibres of the induced fibration, $\TOP(|X|, B_\A) \to \TOP(|Y|,B_\A)$, obtained by restricting a function, $f\colon |X|\to B_\A$, to $|Y|$.
 This has direct application to giving explicit formulae for Quinn's finite total homotopy TQFT, and its extended versions.

 In Section \ref{sec:TQFTS_xcomp}, we finally give explicit formulae for $\FQp{B_\A}{s}$, $\tFQd{B_\A}$, and $\tFQmor{B_\A}$, where $\A$ is a homotopy finite crossed complex.
-The formulae are given in terms of what we call \emph{simplicial stratifications}, $i_X\colon |X_\Sigma| \to \Sigma$, of manifolds, $\Sigma$, and analogously for cobordisms between manifolds, and extended cobordisms.
-Here $X_\Sigma$ is a simplicial set and $i_X$ is a homeomorphism.
+The formulae are mainly given in terms of what we call \emph{simplicial stratifications}, $\zeta_\Sigma\colon |X_\Sigma| \to \Sigma$, of manifolds, $\Sigma$, and analogously for cobordisms between manifolds, and extended cobordisms.
+Here $X_\Sigma$ is a simplicial set and $\zeta_\Sigma$ is a homeomorphism.
 Simplicial stratifications are more general than triangulations of manifolds, and typically allow us to decompose a manifold utilising a smaller number of simplices.
+We will also show computations for CW-decompositions of manifolds, in order to simplify formulae even further.

-It will not be necessary to prove that the formulae given do not depend on the chosen simplicial stratifications, since they are instead proved to coincide with quantities that are, by construction, topological invariants, except when it comes to what the once-extended TQFTs assign to $d$-manifolds, where the dependence on a simplicial stratification, only, up to naturally defined invertible profunctors, or bimodules, is naturally a feature of the construction.
+It will not be necessary to prove that the formulae given do not depend on the chosen simplicial stratifications, since they are instead proved to coincide with quantities that are, by construction, topological invariants, except when it comes to what the once-extended TQFTs assign to ${n}$-manifolds, where the dependence on a simplicial stratification, only up to naturally defined invertible profunctors, or bimodules, is naturally a feature of the construction.